JhonnyJason/toolset/README.md

 # toolset
-Collection of scripts to set up, test and build any project - Web UI, App, Backend or Machine Config
+Collection of scripts to set up, test and build any kind thingy - Website, App, CLI, Service or Machine